-Assessment of site contaminati on A formal investigation and report carried out by a contaminated land consultant in accordance with the Planning Guideline, the Reporting Guidelines or the UPSS Regulation and may include a preliminary site investigation, a detailed site investigation, a Category 1 remediation remediation action plan or a validation report.
-As defined in SEPP 55, being remediation that requires development consent.
-Category 2 remediation As defined in SEPP 55, being remediation that may be undertaken without development consent.
-Contaminated Land Management In regard to Council's responsibilities: The management of records relating to past or present land use, assessment of site contamination, provision of relevant information, monitoring of remediation and the determination of suitability for rezoning and development consents as described within this policy.
+Assessment of site contamination A formal investigation and report carried out by a contaminated land consultant in accordance with the Planning Guideline, the Reporting Guidelines or the UPSS Regulation and may include a preliminary site investigation, a detailed site investigation, a remediation action plan or a validation report.

+Category 1 remediation As defined in Resilience and Hazards SEPP, being remediation that requires development consent.

+Category 2 remediation As defined in Resilience and Hazards SEPP, being remediation that may be undertaken without development consent.

+Contaminated Land regard to Council's responsibilities:

+Management management of records relating to past or present land use, assessment of site contamination, provision of relevant information, monitoring of remediation and the determination of suitability for rezoning and development consents as described within this policy.

 Contamination As defined in EP&A Act: contaminated land means land in, on or under which any substance is present at a concentration above the concentration at which the substance is normally present in, on or under (respectively) land in the same locality, being a presence that presents a risk of harm to human health or any other aspect of the environment or in CLM Act: Contamination of land, for the purposes of this Act, means the presence in, on or under the land of a substance at a concentration above the concentration at which the substance is normally present in, on or under (respectively) land in the same locality, being a presence that presents a risk of harm to human health or any other aspect of the environment.
-Note: Contamination and Pollution have similar statutory definitions, and while Council has statutory powers to regulate pollution (in particular under the Protection of the Environment Operations Act 1997 ) this policy is primarily concerned with contamination.